In hoc signo vinces: History

-Lucius Caecilius Firmianus Lactantius was an early Christian author (c.
+Lucius Caecilius Firmianus Lactantius (generally known as Lactantius) was an early Christian author (c.
 240) who became an advisor to the first Christian Roman emperor, Constantine I (and tutor to his son), guiding the Emperor's religious policy as it developed during his reign.
-His work De Mortibus Persecutorum has an apologetic character, but has been treated as a work of history by Christian writers.
-Here Lactantius preserves the story of Constantine's vision of the Chi Rho before his conversion to Christianity.
-The full text is found in only one manuscript, which bears the title, Lucii Caecilii liber ad Donatum Confessorem de Mortibus Persecutorum.
+His work De Mortibus Persecutorum is apologetic in nature, but has been treated as a work of history by Christian writers.
+In it, Lactantius preserves the story of Constantine's vision of the Chi Rho before his conversion to Christianity.
+The full text is found in only one manuscript, which bears the title Lucii Caecilii liber ad Donatum Confessorem de Mortibus Persecutorum.

 The bishop Eusebius of Caesaria, a historian, states that Constantine was marching with his army (Eusebius does not specify the actual location of the event, but it is clearly not in the camp at Rome), when he looked up to the sun and saw a cross of light above it, and with it the Greek words "(ἐν) τούτῳ νίκα" ("In this, be victorious"), a phrase often rendered into Latin as in hoc signo vinces ("in this sign, you will conquer").

 At first, Constantine did not know the meaning of the apparition, but on the following night, he had a dream in which Christ explained to him that he should use the sign of the cross against his enemies.
 Eusebius then continues to describe the Labarum, the military standard used by Constantine in his later wars against Licinius, showing the Chi-Rho sign.
 The accounts by Lactantius and Eusebius, though not entirely consistent, have been connected to the Battle of the Milvian Bridge (312 AD), merging into a popular notion of Constantine seeing the Chi-Rho sign on the evening before the battle.